iloveicedgreentea/nj-dmv-scraper/README.md

 The CSV can be used to graph how busy a DMV location is over time.
 I made this to quickly see which DMV to go to.

+This is designed to run as a scheduled job, as quickly as you want before you get IP banned.

+* I am not responsible for anything anyone does with this.
+See `LICENSE` for details.

+* To the best of my knowledge and research, this does not violate any ToS on the NJ state website.
+Don't prosecute me because you didn't think to provide a public API for this.

 ## Getting started